terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> 🎉 The first version `1.13.0` of Publish Tool that supports WeChat Official Accounts released!
+> 🎉 The first version `1.14.0` of Publish Tool that support Jianshu, Juejin and Hugo, Jekyll, Vuepress, Vuepress2, Vitepress is released!

 > Platform Limitations:
   - **WeChat Official Accounts**: Publishing Tool now supports posting articles to the WeChat Official Accounts draft box in version `1.13.0` and beyond.
 However, due to limitations on the WeChat platform in Electron, normal login operations are not possible.
 Therefore, you will need to visit `https://mp.weixin.qq.com/` yourself, complete the login, copy the cookie, and then paste it into the configuration options.
   - **Notion**: Since Notion is block-based, not a whole document, it is constrained by technology and does not support updates.
 To update, you can only delete and then repost it.
+  - **Juejin**: Due to the mandatory requirements of the Jujin platform, tags and classifications must be filled in, if you do not select publishing, a backend classification and programmer label will be added by default, otherwise you will not be able to publish.

 > [Click here](https://blog.terwer.space/s/20230810132040-nn4q7vs) to view the latest help documentation.